joaquintides/perfect_range_hash/README.md

 This does not affect the analysis at all, as a valid constant $$C$$ for the former case produces a valid constant $$Cd$$ for the latter.

-So, the analysis is applicable to Boost.OpenMethod and explains its, at first sight, unreasonable efficiency at finding perfect hash functions for type IDs.
+So, the analysis is applicable to Boost.OpenMethod and explains its seemingly unreasonable efficiency at finding perfect hash functions for type IDs.